christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 ## `TopEntity` annotations

 Now that we've created our CλaSH design, it's time to move on to the important part of this tutorial, elaboration of the `TopEntity` annotation.
-The [TopEntity](https://hackage.haskell.org/package/clash-prelude/docs/CLaSH-Annotations-TopEntity.html#t:TopEntity) is a Haskell data type that guides the CλaSH in generating port names and setting up clocks.
+The [TopEntity](https://hackage.haskell.org/package/clash-prelude/docs/CLaSH-Annotations-TopEntity.html#t:TopEntity) is a Haskell data type that guides the CλaSH compiler in generating port names and setting up clocks.
 These annotations are applied using the `ANN` pragma:

 {% highlight haskell %}